fossgis/karte.openstreetmap.de/README.md

 ## Code Quality

 For checking code quality in JavaScript and CSS files we use [Biome](https://biomejs.dev/).
-It can be installed as binary on all operation systems.
+It can be installed as binary on all operating systems.

 How to run: